Three Principles of the People: Chinese Communist Party

+After years of civil war and increasing Japanese aggression, Mao's CCP reached an agreement with the KMT to begin cooperation on the basis of Sun's Principles, which became known as the Second United Front.
+However, in the essay On New Democracy (1940), Mao claimed that the Principles should be understood in light of the "New Three Principles of the People", which were embodied in the "Three Great Policies" of Sun's "Three Great Policies" of "alliance with Russia, co-operation with the Communist Party and assistance to the peasants and workers".

-In response to a question from a Reuters reporter in 1945, CCP chairman Mao Zedong said: "A free and democratic China will be a country in which all levels of government up to the central government are elected by universal, equal, secret suffrage and are accountable to the people who elected them.
+In an interview with Reuters reporters, Mao said: "A free and democratic China will be a country in which all levels of government up to the central government are elected by universal, equal, secret suffrage and are accountable to the people who elected them.
 It would realize Dr. Sun Yat-sen's Three Principles of the People, Lincoln's principles of government of the people, by the people, and for the people, and Roosevelt's Four Freedoms.
-It will guarantee the country's independence, unity, unification and cooperation with the democratic powers."
+It will guarantee the country's independence, unity, unification, and cooperation with the democratic powers."

+After the PRC's rise to power, Sun continued to receive honor, but less of it, and less so for the Principles than for the Three Great Policies.
+However, after the rise of Deng Xiaoping, Sun was hailed for his plans of economic development, which were connected to Deng's Four Modernizations.

+Legacy in other countries

 Vietnam

 The Vietnam Revolutionary League was a union of various Vietnamese nationalist groups, run by the pro-Chinese Việt Nam Quốc Dân Đảng.
-The Việt Nam Quốc Dân Đảng translates directly into Vietnamese Kuomintang (or the Vietnamese Nationalist Party", and it was largely a resemble of the original Chinese Kuomintang party.
-Its stated goal was for unity with China under the Three Principles of the People, and opposition to Japanese and French imperialists.
-The Revolutionary League was controlled by Nguyễn Hải Thần, who was born in Northern Vietnam.
-General Zhang Fakui blocked the Communists of Vietnam, and Ho Chi Minh from entering the league, as his main goal was Chinese influence in Indochina.
+The name "Quốc Dân Đảng" is the Vietnamese rendering of "Kuomintang".
+Its goal was Vietnamese independence, drawing inspiration from the Three Principles of the People and opposing both Japanese and French imperialism.
+The Revolutionary League was led by Nguyễn Hải Thần, who was born in Northern Vietnam.
+General Zhang Fakui once blocked the Communists of Vietnam, and Ho Chi Minh from entering the league.
 The KMT utilized these Vietnamese nationalists during World War II against Japanese forces.

-The motto of Independence - Freedom - Happiness of the Democratic Republic of Vietnam and the Socialist Republic of Vietnam, despite its communist political background, was also taken from the Three Principles of People.
+The motto of Independence - Freedom - Happiness of the Democratic Republic of Vietnam and the Socialist Republic of Vietnam, despite its communist political background, was also taken from the Three Principles of the People.